RubyKnight01/LTE-Bufferbloat-Fix/SCRIPTS.md

 ---

-## Script 3: Disable Hardware Offloading
+## Script 3: Disable Hardware Offloading (In this case specifically for the GLi.Inet router)

 **⚠️ CRITICAL:** This must be run manually **before** enabling the other scripts.
 Hardware offloading bypasses the CPU entirely, making SQM ineffective.